Chalarangelo/30-seconds-of-code/blog_posts/js-data-structures-doubly-linked-list.md

 - `removeAt`: Removes the element at the specific index
 - `getAt`: Retrieves the element at the specific index
 - `clear`: Empties the doubly linked list
-- `reverse`: Reverses the order of elements in the doulby linked list
+- `reverse`: Reverses the order of elements in the doubly linked list

 ### Implementation